Esri/serlio/README.md

 ### v1.0.0 (2019-07-31)
 * Optimized the encoding of PRT geometry with many meshes (e.g. results in a speedup of about 5x for the "Parthenon" CityEngine example).
-* Do not change maya selection after user touches the attribute sliders.
+* Do not change Maya selection after user touches the attribute sliders.
-* Do not pass maya's automatically created color child attributes to PRT.
+* Do not pass Maya's automatically created color child attributes to PRT.

 ### v1.0.0-beta.1 (2019-07-26)
 * Added attribute sorting in the Maya node editor like in CityEngine.